|Coordinates:||13.5168 S 71.9788 W|

 The name of Cusco - the official Historical Capital of Peru - might be derived from Aymara language qusqu wanka ("Rock of the owl") but it could also mean "navel" in Quechua language.

 Very often, especially in English, it is also spelled "Cuzco".

-In 1990ies there was revived also the Quechua spelling of the city - "Qosqo", which often also is adjusted - "Qusqu".
+In the 1990s there was revived also the Quechua spelling of the city - "Qosqo", which often also is adjusted - "Qusqu".
 (2)

 The city is located high up in the Andes, at 3,400 m height.
 This is serious height - for example, water boils here at 89 ° C and most lowland people would suffer severe altitude sickness, if rised up here rapidly.

 The city is located in a fertile valley fed by several rivers.
 The climate here is rather cool and tree line is close to this height.

 Son of God - founder of the city

 Cusco has a very special role in the legends of Inca - it reportedly was founded by the son of the god.
 This legend has diverse versions - here just one:

 Manco Cápac - son of the Sun God - with seven his brothers and sisters was sent to the earth.
 They appeared from a mythical cave named Pacaritambo somewhere near Lake Titicaca.
 Manco Cápac (he is also called Ayar Auca) was carrying a golden staff - "tapac-yauri".